Darrent Williams: Death

-According to the county coroner's office, Williams sustained a single gunshot wound to the neck, killing him almost instantly.Prosecutor: Disrespected gang member killed Darrent Williams Associated Press.
+According to the county coroner's office, Williams sustained a single gunshot wound to the neck, killing him almost instantly.
 After Williams was shot, he fell in the lap of Broncos teammate Javon Walker.
 He was pronounced dead around 2:30 AM (09:30 GMT).
 The two other passengers injured in the shooting were both released from the hospital the day after.

 Aftermath

 The Denver police impounded a vehicle in connection with the shooting.
 The vehicle was registered to Brian Hicks, a 28-year-old Crips gang member, who was already incarcerated awaiting trial for attempted murder and drug charges.
 Associates of Hicks were questioned as potential material witnesses to the Williams shooting.
 Although Williams is from the Carter Park neighborhood in South Fort Worth that associates with the Crips, rumors persist that it was a gang-related event because many club-goers have attested to seeing Williams along with members of his group showing Bloods gang signs and verbally representing Bloods; however, there has not been any concrete evidence to suggest that.
 Williams' family and teammates also say that the scenario was untrue.

-Williams was survived by his seven-year-old son, four-year-old daughter and 24-year-old girlfriend, all of whom live in Fort Worth, Texas.
+Williams was survived by his seven-year-old son, four-year-old daughter and 24-year-old wife, all of whom live in Fort Worth, Texas.
 A memorial fund was set up in their name.
 Denver Nuggets players Carmelo Anthony and Kenyon Martin, who were with Williams at the nightclub the evening of the shooting, planned to honor their friend by possibly setting up a college fund for Williams' children.
 A fan-constructed memorial was formed on the southern wall of the fountain in front of Invesco Field at Mile High.
 Javon Walker decided to wear his hair in a "fro-hawk", in honor of Williams, who wore his hair in a similar way as a trademark.

 On May 29, 2008, the Darrent Williams Memorial Teen Center was opened at the Denver Broncos Branch of Boys & Girls Clubs of Metro Denver.

 On May 30, 2008, the Rocky Mountain News published a story claiming that it had obtained a signed confession letter by Crips gang member Willie D. Clark, in which he admitted to firing the shot that killed Williams.
+In 2010, Willie Clark was convicted of Darrent's murder, and sentenced to life in prison with an additional 1,152 years.